openstack/openstack-manuals/doc/admin-guide/source/blockstorage-manage-volumes.rst

 .. note::

-   The OpenStack Block Storage service is not a shared storage solution like a Network Attached Storage (NAS) of NFS volumes, where you can attach a volume to multiple servers.
+   The OpenStack Block Storage service is not a shared storage solution like a Network Attached Storage (NAS) of NFS volumes where you can attach a volume to multiple servers.
 With the OpenStack Block Storage service, you can attach a volume to only one instance at a time.

-   The OpenStack Block Storage service also provides drivers that enable you to use several vendors' back-end storage devices, in addition to or instead of the base LVM implementation.
+   The OpenStack Block Storage service also provides drivers that enable you to use several vendors' back-end storage devices in addition to the base LVM implementation.
+These storage devices can also be used instead of the base LVM installation.

 This high-level procedure shows you how to create and attach a volume to a server instance.